spacetelescope/JWSTUserTraining2016/README.md

 top following the instructions here: http://astroconda.readthedocs.io/en/latest/ .

+If you already have Anaconda installed on your machine, you can create a special environment for this workshop which contains all the software you will need using this environment file:

+conda env create -n jwst-workshop --file jwst-workshop.yml

+The command above will create an environment called "jwst-workshop", but you can change that to any other desirable name.

 You can run the ``check_env.py`` script to perform a basic check of your Python environment and some of the required dependencies::